nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 were made.

 <blockquote style="background-color:#EAF5FF; color:#364253; border-color:#3399FF; padding: 2% 3%">
 📖  John's first day is a huge success!
 He has fed so many hungry students and could see them enjoying his delicious food.
 At the end of the day, he wants to take a look at all the orders he has taken over the day.
-He will use the <code>listorder</code> command. <br><br>
+He will use the <code>listorder</code> command. </br></br>

 **Note: Only the first two orders will be shown to reduce the length of the user guide.**
 </blockquote>